scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 ## SCION Control Plane

 The SCION control plane is responsible for discovering path segments and making them available to endpoints.
-This process includes path exploration, registration, and lookup; it involves the path service, beacon service, and certificate service, both in core ASes and non-core ASes.

 **Note**: This section describes the SCION control plane on a very high level.
 A much more detailed description of SCION's control plane will follow in a separate internet draft.

 ### Path Exploration

 In SCION, the path segment construction process is referred to as **beaconing**.
-The _beacon service_ of each AS is responsible for the beaconing process.
-The beacon service generates, receives, and propagates the **path-segment construction beacons (PCBs)** on a regular basis, to iteratively construct path segments.
+The _control service_ of each AS is responsible for the beaconing process.
+The control service generates, receives, and propagates the **path-segment construction beacons (PCBs)** on a regular basis, to iteratively construct path segments.

 There are three types of path segments (note that all path segments can be used to send data traffic in both directions):